Laser cooling: Exotic Atoms

-Most laser cooling experiments bring the atoms close to at rest in the laboratory frame, but cooling of relativistic atoms has also been achieved, where the effect of cooling manifests as a narrowing of the velocity distribution.
-In 1990, a group at JGU successfully laser-cooled a beam of ^{7}Li^{+} at 13.3 MeV in a storage ring from 260 K to lower than 2.9 K, using two counter-propagating lasers addressing the same transition, but at 514.5 nm and 584.8 nm, respectively, to compensate for the large Doppler shift.
+Most laser cooling experiments bring atoms close to rest in the laboratory frame, but cooling of relativistic atoms has also been achieved (narrowing their velocity distribution).
+In 1990, a group at JGU laser cooled a ^{7}Li^{+} beam in a storage ring from 260 K to below 3 K using two counter-propagating lasers addressing the same transition, but at 514.5 nm and 584.8 nm to compensate for the large Doppler shift.

 Laser cooling of antimatter has also been demonstrated, first in 2021 by the ALPHA collaboration on antihydrogen atoms.
 In 2024, positronium, made up of an electron and a positron, was laser cooled to about 1K.